piougy/CzechIdMng/Realization/frontend/README.md

 `cd czechidm-modules/czechidm-core`

-Install dependencies for production scope.
+Install NPM dependencies.
+Most of dependency are installed within czechidm-core module.
 It is important for prevent problem with multiple copies of React.
-In production dependency scope is not React present.
+In this module is React present only in peer dependency.
 Peer dependency warnings are OK.

 `npm install`